mfaibish/freestyle-test/README.md

 > NOTE: subsequent usage and testing commands assume you are running them from the repository's root directory.

-Use Anaconda to create and activate a new virtual environment, perhaps called "showtimes-env":
+Use Anaconda to create and activate a new virtual environment, called "showtimes-env":

 ```sh
 conda create -n showtimes-env python=3.7 # (first time only)